Get Help Now

 2

-TLDR I like my specific provider but this place as a businesses doesn’t seem to be well ran.
+TLDR I like my specific provider but this place as a business doesn’t seem to be well ran.
 Every time I call them it’s around a 10 minute wait time until I get off hold.
 There is no portal or messaging system so I have to call for everything like a pharmacy change because my normal pharmacy is out of my meds.
 Some of the non medical staff do not seem happy to be working there.
 Also, for my first appt they offered video or in office.
 I chose in office so I could meet my new doctor in person.
 I got there and they took me into a room with a monitor and my doctor popped up on there.
-I was not told my doctor was going to be virtual and I wouldn’t stayed home if I knew that.
+I was not told my doctor was going to be virtual and I would’ve just stayed at home if I knew that.

 Overall Experience